Is Marijuana Legal in North Carolina?

 Can I Possess Marijuana in North Carolina?

 North Carolina divides controlled substances and narcotics into separate categories.
 Each category is treated differently under North Carolina drug laws.
-Synthetic cannabinoids and marijuana are a Schedule VI drug (there are no other drugs included in this schedule).
+Synthetic cannabinoids and marijuana are Schedule VI drugs (no other drugs are included in this schedule).
 If you possess marijuana in North Carolina, you will be arrested.

 Currently, the drug laws of North Carolina make it illegal to:

 - Possess marijuana with the intent to grow, sell, or deliver;

 The marijuana charge you face will depend on the amount of marijuana in your possession at the time of arrest and your intent with regard to the marijuana.
 For example, if you possess less than an ounce of marijuana, it is a Class 3 misdemeanor, while possession of half an ounce to an ounce and a half of marijuana is a Class 1 misdemeanor.

 Not all marijuana charges are misdemeanors.
 It is a Class 1 felony to possess marijuana of 10 pounds or more, and growing, selling, or delivering marijuana is also a Class 1 felony.

 What is the Penalty for a Marijuana Charge in North Carolina?

 North Carolina judges will consider your past criminal history when sentencing you for a marijuana crime.
 If this is your first offense, you could receive up to 10 days in jail for a Class 3 misdemeanor, up to 45 days for a Class 1 misdemeanor, and 4 to 6 months in jail for a Class 1 felony.
 In some cases, your jail time for a misdemeanor may be converted to probation and/or community service if you can convince the judge that you deserve a lesser punishment than jail time.